po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Students will be repeatedly asked to refer to the GitHub Documentation.

 ## Learning Objectives

-* Client-Server Model
+By the end of class, students will be able to

+* Understand the client-server model.

 * Light introduction to cURL

-* Fetch
+* Understand the Fetch API and why we use it.

-* Render fetched data
+* Render fetched data using a fetch request.

-* Fetch vs AJAX vs XHR
+* A light introduction to different API request methods using Fetch vs AJAX vs XHR.

 * Light introduction to API parameters.

 ## Time Tracker
 | Start  | #   | Activity Name                       | Duration |